corda/samples-java/Accounts/worldcupticketbooking/README.md

 Nodes:

 * BCCI node: source of ticket creation.
 All the tickets in the market are created by this node.
-* Bank Node: souce of money.
+* Bank Node: source of money.
 All the money that is transacted between each individual is issued by this node.
 * Dealer1 Node: Dealer Agency 1 and it includes
     * agent1 account: who will get ticket from the BCCI and sell to others.
-(To demostrate same node account token transaction.)
+(To demonstrate same node account token transaction.)
-    * buyer1 account: who will get the ticket from agent1 and later sell to buyer3 (To demostrate cross node account token transaction)
+    * buyer1 account: who will get the ticket from agent1 and later sell to buyer3 (To demonstrate cross node account token transaction)
     * buyer2 account: who will buy the ticket from buyer3.
 * Dealer2 Node: Dealer Agency 2 and it includes
     * buyer3 account: who will get the ticket from buyer1 and sell to buyer2